 ANNEX A: THE APPLICABLE LAWS REGARDING PROTECTED EMBLEMS OF THE RED CROSS

-I. THE AFFECTED RED CROSS ENTITIES
+I. THE AFFECTED RED CROSS AND RED CRESCENT ENTITIES

-Collectively, the International Committee of the Red Cross, the International Federation of Red Cross and Red Crescent Societies, and all the National Red Cross and Red Crescent Societies make up the international Red Cross movement.
+Collectively, the International Committee of the Red Cross, the International Federation of Red Cross and Red Crescent Societies, and all the National Red Cross and Red Crescent Societies make up the International Movement of the Red Cross and Red Crescent (Movement).

 National Red Cross and Red Crescent Societies are formed in each country in consequence of the country’s ratification of, or accession to, the 1949 Geneva Conventions.
-A National Society must first be recognized by the International Committee of the Red Cross, based on a set of criteria, in order to become part of the movement.
-It may then become a member of the International Federation of Red Cross and Red Crescent Societies, which is the umbrella organization for all the Red Cross National Societies.
+A National Society must first be recognized by the International Committee of the Red Cross, based on a set of criteria, in order to become a component of the Movement.
+It may then become a member of the International Federation of Red Cross and Red Crescent Societies, which is the umbrella organization for all the National Red Cross and Red Crescent Societies.

 II.
 THE APPLICABLE INTERNATIONAL AND NATIONAL LAW

-The basis for the second level DNS protections being sought by the Red Cross is the legal protections afforded to the designations “Red Cross”, “Red Crescent”, “Red Crystal” and “Red Lion and Sun” under international humanitarian law and various national laws, not trademark law or intellectual property rights.
+The basis for the second level DNS protections being sought by the Red Cross is the legal protections afforded to the designations “Red Cross”, “Red Crescent”, “Red Crystal” and “Red Lion and Sun” under international humanitarian law and national laws in force in multiple jurisdictions, not trademark law or intellectual property rights.
 This is echoed in the GAC’s advice on Red Cross protections.
 In addition, in its London Communique from June 2014, the GAC made clear that “the Red Cross and Red Crescent terms and names should not be equated with trademarks or trade names and that their protection could not therefore be adequately treated or addressed under ICANN's curative mechanisms for trademark protection”.

-The GAC has also noted that its request for permanent protections for the Red Cross international movement names and those of the Red Cross National Societies is “also founded in the global public interest in preserving the names of the respective Red Cross and Red Crescent organizations from abuse and fraud”.
+The GAC has also noted that its request for permanent protections for the names and those of the Red Cross National Societies is “also founded in the global public interest in preserving the names of the respective Red Cross and Red Crescent organizations from abuse and fraud”.

-(a) The Protected Emblems:
+(a) The distinctive emblems and their designations:

 Article 38 of the first Geneva Convention of 1949 states that, “[a]s a compliment to Switzerland, the heraldic emblem of the red cross on a white ground, formed by reversing the Federal colors, is retained as the emblem and distinctive sign of the Medical Service of armed forces.
 Nevertheless, in the case of countries which already use as emblem, in place of the red cross, the red crescent or the red lion and sun on a white ground, those emblems are also recognized by the terms of the present Convention.”